Saawariya

-Saawariya released on 9 November 2007, and turned out to be a commercial disaster.
-It received mixed-to-negative reviews upon release, with praise for its soundtrack, production design, grand artistic approach and performances of the cast; however, its story and screenplay received sharp criticism.
+Saawariya was released on 9 November 2007, and emerged as a commercial disaster.
+It received mixed-to-negative reviews upon release, with praise towards its soundtrack, production design, grand artistic approach and performances of the cast; however criticism towards its story, screenplay and pacing.

-At the 53rd Filmfare Awards, Saawariya received 6 nominations, including Best Supporting Actress (Mukherji) and Best Music Director (Monty Sharma), and won Best Male Debut (Ranbir Kapoor) and Best Male Playback Singer (Shaan for "Jab Se Tere Naina").
+At the 53rd Filmfare Awards, Saawariya received 6 nominations, including Best Supporting Actress (Rani Mukerji) and Best Music Director (Monty Sharma), and won Best Male Debut (Ranbir Kapoor) and Best Male Playback Singer (Shaan for "Jab Se Tere Naina").

 Plot

 The story is narrated by Gulabji, a prostitute who frequents RK Bar, the town's most luxurious club.
 The bar's lead singer, Raj, whom she affectionately calls "Saawariya" ("beloved"), is a free-spirited and kindhearted man.
 Despite knowing what Gulab does, Raj is friendly to her, and unlike other men, is kind to the other prostitutes, trying to brighten their sad lives.
 When he tells Gulab that he needs a job and somewhere to stay, she tells him that there is only one woman who'll give him a place to stay: Lillian – but she allows only those she likes.

 Raj meets Lillian and they have an emotional conversation, during which Lillian reveals she had a son who left her many years ago to join the army and never returned.
 She lets Raj stay with her because he reminds her of her long-lost son.
 That night, Raj meets a mysterious girl.
 He tries to talk to her, but under the wrong impression, she shouts at him to go away.
 Raj tells her that he will, on the condition that he would escort her to safety, lest someone with bad intentions trouble her.
 As predicted by Raj, a drunkard begins following her and Raj saves her from him.
 After that, she allows him to escort her home.
 Raj discovers her name is Sakina and falls in love with her.